nixframe/electro/README.md

 * Bootstrap

-# In prgress
+# In progress
 Project is still under development.
 Next features to be included:

--[x] Custom validaion groups
+- [x] Custom validaion groups
--[ ] Converters form some entities
+- [ ] Converters form some entities
--[ ] Service with Java Mail Sender for account activation and newsletter.
+- [ ] Service with Java Mail Sender for account activation and newsletter.
--[ ] JavaScript paralax effect
+- [ ] JavaScript paralax effect
--[ ] mayyybe views conversion to thymeleaf
+- [ ] mayyybe views conversion to thymeleaf